exectx/t3-cloudflare/README.md

 pnpm db:studio:local
 ```

-To access the production D1 database you need to run the following command.
+To access the remote D1 database you need to run the following command.
 It needs valid `CLOUDFLARE_*` environment variables:

 - You can find accountId, databaseId and token in Cloudflare dashboard
 - To get accountId go to Workers & Pages -> Overview -> copy Account ID from the right sidebar